-- John Harsanyi proposed the idea of rule utilitarianism, whereby individuals vote taking their group's interest, rather than their own interest, into account. - Thus individuals may turn out even if it is costly for them because they are adopting a rule that they want others to adopt also ("do unto others as you would like them to do unto you..." - Some argue that this perspective is most useful for thinking about voting behavior, but direct empirical evidence is difficult to generate.
+- John Harsanyi proposed the idea of "rule utilitarianism", whereby individuals vote taking their group's interest, rather than their own interest, into account. - Thus individuals may turn out even if it is costly for them because they are adopting a rule that they want others to adopt also (related to the Kantian imperative; "do unto others as you would like them to do unto you...") - Some argue that this perspective is most useful for thinking about voting behavior, but direct empirical evidence is difficult to generate. - The biggest problem is this: if you turn out for "ethical" reasons, will you vote according to your narrow selfish interest once at the booth?